Big wheel in motor industry drives ahead with expansion plans

 But by March, market conditions gave the company cold feet.

-Kennedy said at the time that "market turbulence, macro-economic conditions and geopolitical events" were behind the decision.
+Kennedy said at the time "market turbulence, macro-economic conditions and geopolitical events" were behind the decision.

-Armstrong's latest expansion plans come at a difficult time for the new car industry.
+Armstrong's latest expansion plans came at a difficult time for the new car industry.

 The Motor Industry Association (MIA) has blamed high living costs, fuel prices, supply choke points and a weakening economy for dismal July sales figures.